-I received a complimentary tour while visiting Corning and the Southern Finger Lakes Region for the TBEX conference.
+I received complimentary tours while visiting Corning, NY and the Southern Finger Lakes Region for the TBEX conference.
 All opinions expressed are my own.

 Where is Corning NY?